Is nighttime skincare just rubbing off onto the pillowcase overnight?

 - the order in which you apply nighttime skincare

 What affects product absorption into the skin?
+Here comes the science.

 The more your nighttime skincare products are absorbed into the skin, the less likely they are to smear on the pillowcase overnight.
 Topical product absorption is affected by many factors, some of which include particle size, skin hydration, and whether product ingredients are water-based or oil-based.

 - The larger-particle product will either remain on the surface of the skin or move in between the cells.
-Products that remain on the surface of the skin, such as thick occlusive creams and ointments, have a high tendency to rub off onto your pillowcase during the night.
+Products that remain on the surface of the skin, such as thick creams and ointments, have a high tendency to rub off onto your pillowcase during the night.

 While it is beneficial to maintain your skin’s hydration level, applying certain products when your face is not fully dry can lead to excessive absorption.
 This explains why a strong warning exists regarding waiting at least 10 minutes for your skin to dry after cleansing before application of topical retinoids.
 Observe this only if you want to avoid skin dryness, redness, burning, and peeling, that is.

 Order of application